croco22/chess/README.md

 This project provides a pipeline for generating chess move recommendations that are tailored to specific Elo ratings.
-It processes raw game data from Lichess, evaluates each position using Stockfish, derives statistical features based on positions and moves, trains lightweight models for different Elo groups, and creates high-quality visualizations for analysis and presentation.
+It processes raw game data from Lichess, evaluates each position using Stockfish, derives statistical features based on positions and moves, trains models for different Elo groups and creates high-quality visualizations for analysis and presentation.

 ## Quick Setup